18 Best Books & eBooks on The Art of Screenwriting

 5. Screenwriting for Dummies by Laura Schellhardt

 The dummies word will fool you initially but don’t take it for granted.
 She gives you insights by giving some examples of Jaws and The Untouchables.
-A little bit of humor keeps to reading till the end.
+A little bit of humor keeps you reading till the end.
+This book is a good script for any aspiring writer.

 6. The Nutshell Technique by Jill Chamberlain

-It is the best book on story structure as some people suggest.
+It is the best book on story structure, as some people suggest.
 Does a story need to have something different than the life of an average person?
-If it does then when do you bring in the character?
+If it does, then when do you bring in the character?
 These questions will be answered here in this book like no other.
+When it comes to screenwriting, this book is an indispensable resource.

 Also Read: 15 Best Screenwriting Podcasts for Writers